castorfou/guillaume_blog_old/_posts/2022-04-25-install ubuntu 22.04 on WSL.md

 ./setup_wsl_root.sh
 ```

-As explained shutdown and restart distro.
+As explained stop wsl instance by running `wsl --shutdown ubuntu-22.04` from powershell
+and start from Windows Terminal

 It restarts from your user and it will install: